Mlindaamani/harp/README.md

 bun dev
 ```

-## See Live demo and opening the app in your local development environment
+## Running the app in your local development environment

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-See the live demo of this project at [https://harpdev.vercel.app](https://harpdev.vercel.app)
+## See the live DEMO of the app

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+Click this link [https://harpdev.vercel.app](https://harpdev.vercel.app) to see the deployed version of the app.